|Letterhead Fonts License and Usage Overview

 You may not...

-• Use the fonts in clipart or stencils intended for redistribution or sale
+• Use the fonts in clipart, stencils, and/or embroidery files intended for redistribution or sale

 • Install the fonts on more than 2 computers or any computers not owned by you or your company